Search for extended sources in the Galactic Plane using 6 years of Fermi-Large Area Telescope Pass 8 data above 10 GeV: Detection of new extended sources

 \subsection{Systematic errors}

-Interstellar emission contributes significantly to the $\gamma$-ray emission in the Galactic plane where our sources are located.
-In addition, this emission can be highly structured causing imperfect fitting of the extension (or spectrum) of the source or even creating artificially extended sources.
-To explore the systematic effects on our sources' fitted properties caused by interstellar emission modeling, we have followed the prescription developed in \cite{2016ApJS..224....8A}.
+Three main systematic uncertainties can affect the extension fit and the spectra of the detected extended sources: uncertainties in our model of the Galactic diffuse emission, uncertainties on the shape of the extended source and uncertainties in our knowledge of the \emph{Fermi}-LAT IRFs.
+This last contribution was estimated using custom IRFs chosen to maximize and minimize effective area and PSF within their systematic uncertainty bands\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/LAT_caveats.html}.
+The uncertainty in the IRFs does not affect the spectra by more than 5\% and can be safely neglected in this study.} Then, to explore the systematic effects on our sources' fitted properties caused by interstellar emission modeling, we have followed the prescription developed in \cite{2016ApJS..224....8A}.
 Each extended source was refit using 8 alternate interstellar emission models (IEMs) and, for each fitted parameter $P$ (namely the disk extension, the integrated flux above 10 GeV and the spectral index), we obtained a set of 8 values $P_i$ that we compared to the value obtained with the standard model $P_\mathrm{STD}$ following Equation (5) in \cite{2016ApJS..224....8A}.
-Three sources do not have any systematic error reported for the extension since the likelihood maximization had convergence problems: the source at the Galactic Center FGES J1745.8$-$3028, the Cygnus cocoon FGES J2026.1+4111, and FGES J0832.0$-$4549 in the region of Vela-X. It should be noted that this strategy for estimating systematic uncertainty from interstellar emission modeling does not represent the complete range of systematics involved.
-The estimated uncertainty does not contain other possibly important sources of systematic error such as the uncertainties in the PSF or in the effective area and uncertainties on the source shape.
+The corresponding systematic error for each source and for these 3 parameters is reported in Tables~\ref{tab:morpho} and \ref{tab:spectra}.
+We encountered convergence issues when fitting the extension of three sources with a fraction of the 8 alternate diffuse models: the source at the Galactic Center FGES J1745.8$-$3028, the Cygnus cocoon FGES J2026.1+4111, and FGES J0832.0$-$4549 in the region of Vela-X. The number of alternate diffuse models used is written in parentheses in column 7 of Table~\ref{tab:morpho} for these three cases.
+Finally, as noted above, the imperfect knowledge of the true $\gamma$-ray morphology introduces a last source of error.
+To provide a feeling of the influence of the assumed source shape, we refitted all sources using a 2D-Gaussian model.
+This spatial model does not offer a good representation for shell-type SNRs such as RX~J1713.7$-$3946 but is well adapted to PWNe-type sources for which the $\gamma$-ray signal is expected to be visible up to large distances.
+Table~\ref{tab:gauss} gives the morphological and spectral parameters of this Gaussian fit.
+Please note that all errors are statistical only since this table is only provided as a cross-check.
+It is clear from this table that the majority of the extended sources are very stable with respect to the assumed shape except confused sources and/or very large sources.